 It helps prevent and treat osteoporosis

-istock/Minerva-StudioA sedentary lifestyle can increase your chances of osteoporosis (as can these “harmless” habits).
+istock/Minerva-StudioA sedentary lifestyle can increase your chances of osteoporosis.
 During exercise, the impact as your feet hit the ground stimulates cells in the bones of your legs, hips, and spine to build new bone, preventing the thinning that can lead to osteoporosis.
 High-impact activities such as dancing, jumping rope, or playing tennis do more to stimulate bone growth and maintain bone density.
 (Check with your doctor first if your bones are already thinning or if you have joint problems or are prone to falls.)
 Strength training is also important.
 It stimulates bone growth when muscles and ligaments "tug" on bones as you lift weights, use resistance bands or machines, or do exercises (think push-ups) that rely on your own body weight to build muscle.
 Your best bet is a combination of high-impact exercise and strength training; in one study, this strategy preserved bone mineral density in women who had just reached menopause, a time when loss of bone density accelerates.
 (Stop making this terrible workout mistake that can weaken your bones.)

 It lowers blood pressure

 istock/DragonImagesEven if you have hypertension or prehypertension, exercise can get your BP down to safer levels by changing the stiffness of your blood vessels, so blood can flow more freely.
 The Mayo Clinic suggests walking, cycling, swimming, and strength training to combat high blood pressure.
-Check out these other 15 incredible benefits of walking.
+Here are the incredible benefits of walking for only 15 minutes.

 Content continues below ad